npr-nlp/npr-nlp-project/README.md

 All other necessary files can be cloned along with the rest of the project at the project's github: https://github.com/npr-nlp/npr-nlp-project

+Installations required: NTLK; Gensim; spaCy; the standard Pandas libraries.

-Once the repository is cloned and the final csv downloaded, the notebook should run with no issues.
+With these installations complete, and once the repository is cloned and the final csv downloaded, the notebook should run with no issues.

 <!-- LIST OF MODULES USED IN THE PROJECT, FOUND IN THE PROJECT DIRECTORY:
 -- wrangle.py: for acquiring, cleaning, encoding, splitting and scaling the data.